nixpkgs-architecture/simple-package-paths/README.md

 The `pkg-fun.nix` files in all unit directories are automatically discovered, called using `pkgs.callPackage` and added to the `pkgs` set.

 These requirements will be checked using CI:
-1. <a id="req-1"/> The `pkgs/unit` directory must only contain unit directories, and only in subdirectories of the form `${substring 0 4 name}/${name}`.
+1. The `pkgs/unit` directory must only contain unit directories, and only in subdirectories of the form `${substring 0 4 name}/${name}`.
-2. <a id="req-2"/> Files outside a unit directory must not reference files inside that unit directory, and the other way around.
+2. <a id="req-ref"/> Files outside a unit directory must not reference files inside that unit directory, and the other way around.
-3. <a id="req-3"/> Each unit directory must have a `pkg-fun.nix` file such that `pkgs.callPackage ./pkg-fun.nix {}` evaluates to a derivation.
+3. Each unit directory must have a `pkg-fun.nix` file such that `pkgs.callPackage ./pkg-fun.nix {}` evaluates to a derivation.
-4. <a id="req-4"/> Packages defined by unit directories must not be defined or overridden anywhere else, such as in `pkgs/top-level/all-packages.nix`.
+4. Packages defined by unit directories must not be defined or overridden anywhere else, such as in `pkgs/top-level/all-packages.nix`.

 This convention is optional, but it will be applied to all existing packages where possible.
 Nixpkgs reviewers may encourage contributors to use this convention without enforcing it.